Jessica Wong: Playing career

-NCAA
+College

 Wong joined the Minnesota Duluth Bulldogs women's ice hockey program in the Western Collegiate Hockey Association (WCHA) conference of the NCAA Division I in the 2009–10 season.
 She scored the game-winning goal in triple overtime of the championship final of the 2010 NCAA National Collegiate Women's Ice Hockey Tournament and was named to the All-Tournament Team.
 Wong finished fourth among Minnesota Duluth rookies in scoring for the 2009–10 season.

 During the 2010–11 season, Wong converted from forward to an offensive-defenseman.
 She finished second in the NCAA among all blueliners with 38 points (15g+23a), averaging a blistering 1.15 points per game.
 She also led all WCHA defensemen with 31 points in conference play (10g, 21a) and ranked No. 7 in the WCHA with 12 power-play points, as well as 12th for points among all conference players.
 Wong was named to the 2010–11 All-WCHA Second Team.
 She finished as the second-leading point scorer among all Bulldog players, netting her first collegiate hat-trick against Connecticut on October 23, 2010.